AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/dita-ot/dita-ot-pass-and-use-aem-metadata-in-dita-ot.md

 - On output generation, access this metadata.xml in the DITA-OT temp directory
 - Implementation in the DITA-OT plugin to read this _metadata.xml_ and using the available properties in the generated output
 - Checking the generated output to see the propagated metadata

+## Background

+With AEM Guides, you can use DITA-OT plugins to publish to output formats of your choice suing the configured plugins, and you can also pass metadata of the assets managed in AEM DAM to the DITA-OT process to use it in the generated output - see the documentation on [how to setup ditamap/topics to pass metadata through output presets](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/user-guide/output-gen/pass-metadata-dita-ot)

 ## Assumptions